crocs-muni/efd/README.md

                 parameter value.
  - **satisfying***: Equations relating the affine coordinates and the coordinate system ones.
 Usually with the affine coordinate alone on the left hand side, but not necessarily.
+ - **toaffine***: Equations converting coordinate system cooordinates to affine.
+Might not be available if the coordinate system does not support them.
+Might need variables defined in the **satisfying** parameter.
+ - **tosystem***: Equations converting affine coordinates to system ones.
+Takes a concrete representative, most often with `Z = 1` or similar.

 ### Formula